Undertakings for Collective Investment in Transferable Securities Directive 2009: Product Directive

-The primary aim of Directive 2001/108/EC is to remove barriers to the cross-border marketing of units of collective investment funds by allowing funds to invest in a wider range of financial instruments (including derivatives), which subject the same regulation in every Member state.
+The primary aim of Directive 2001/108/EC is to remove barriers to the cross-border marketing of units of collective investment funds by allowing funds to invest in a wider range of financial instruments (including derivatives), which subject the same regulation in every member state.
 All UCITS funds must comply with the same investment limits.

 A collective investment fund may apply for UCITS status in order to allow EU-wide marketing.
 The concept is to create a single funds market across the EU.
 The aim is that with a larger market the economies of scale will reduce costs for investment managers which can be passed on to consumers.

 Throughout Europe approximately €6.8 trillion are invested in collective investments.
-Of these funds about 76% are UCITS.
+Of these funds about 76% were UCITS as of 2008.